Best Gigabit Switch For Home Network in 2023

 What is a Gigabit Switch?

 - KVM Switch: Used to manage multiple PCs from a single unit.
-This is more for large-scale companies that use this kind of switch to maintain server rooms, but can also be used by home users for various uses such as sharing a display between a desktop and Xbox.
+This is more for large-scale companies that use this kind of switch to maintain server rooms.
+It can also be used by home users for various uses.
+For example, sharing a display between a desktop and Xbox.

 - Managed Switch: These types of switches allow users to manage network traffic coming in and out of it.
 This is where QoS comes into play, allowing users to prioritize bandwidth and traffic based on a connected device’s needs.
 For example, an online gamer would need more bandwidth than a PC used for day-to-day office work.